MicrosoftDocs/sql-docs/docs/sql-server/install/instance-configuration.md

  **Instance ID**: By default, the instance name is used as the Instance ID.
 This ID is used to identify installation directories and registry keys for your instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 The same behavior occurs for default instances and named instances.
 For a default instance, the instance name and instance ID are MSSQLSERVER.
 To use a nondefault instance ID, specify it in the **Instance ID** field.

 > [!IMPORTANT]
->  With [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] SysPrep, the Instance ID displayed on this page is the Instance ID you specified during the prepare image step of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] SysPrep process.
+>  With [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] SysPrep, the Instance ID displayed on the **Instance Configuration** page is the Instance ID you specified during the prepare image step of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] SysPrep process.
 You won't be able to specify a different Instance ID during the complete image step.

 > [!NOTE]
->  Instance IDs that begin with an underscore (_) or that contain the number sign (#) or the dollar sign ($) are not supported.
+>  Instance IDs that begin with an underscore (_) or that contain the number sign (#) or the dollar sign ($) aren't supported.

  For more information about directories, file locations, and instance ID naming, see [File Locations for Default and Named Instances of SQL Server](file-locations-for-default-and-named-instances-of-sql-server.md).